This cotton ball ghost craft for toddlers and preschoolers will is wonderfully tactile and great for developing fine motor skills.

-If you’re looking for an easy Halloween craft for toddlers to do, you can’t beat these cotton ball ghosts!
+If you’re looking for an easy Halloween craft for toddlers to do, you can’t beat this cotton ball ghost craft.
 Little ones will love the process of stretching cotton balls and gluing them on to black paper.

-It’s such a simple process, but the hooligans enjoyed every step of it.
+Making these ghosts is such a simple process, but the hooligans enjoyed every step of it.
+It’s a lovely tactile craft that allows young children to explore and create with interesting materials.

 Let me show you all the fun we had making our ghosts.